James Long Company

 upgrades

-- Streaming data acquisition software with real-time display during acquisition
+- Streaming data acquisition software with real-time display during

-- AD16 16 channel data acquisition board and screw terminal
+- 32 channel data acquisition

 Finger pulse, Ear pulse, Skin temperature, ECG, Respiration, and Somatic